Dantarshi/Facebook-Prophet/Facebook Prophet Overview Blog.md

 2. immport pandas, from fbprophet import prophet
 3. get data from any source and convert to data frame using pandas
 4. rename date column to 'ds' and convert it to datetime stamp and 'y' for values
-5. instantiate prophet, fit the model and make your forecast
+5. instantiate prophet, fit the model and make your forecast.